 Come across an article that you loved (or hated) elsewhere?
 Share it in SERMO and start a conversation!

-If you come across content or people violating this Code of Conduct, please send a message to Customer Service via our Contact Page, including a link to the content you believe is in violation.
+If you come across content or people violating the Code of Conduct, please send a message to Customer Service via our Contact Page, including a link to the content you believe is in violation.

 Always. ☺ We’re here to keep conversations supportive and safe, emotionally and physically.
 Verbal abuse and threatening behavior – on SERMO and off – will not be tolerated.